momentum-design/momentum-design/packages/components/conventions/component-tsdoc.md

 ### @default

-Indicates the initial value a property or parameter takes if none is provided.
+Indicates the initial value a property of the component takes if none is provided.
 Usage: can be multiple

 Example: